msolberg/store/README.md

 * `status.yml` : Displays the current cluster status from `pcs status`
 * `setup.yml` : Deploys and configures pacemaker and libvirt on the hosts in the "cluster_nodes" group
+* `cluster_update.yml`: Updates the cluster nodes to the latest software packages available
 * `vm_deploy.yml` : Deploys a virtual machine onto the cluster
 * `vm_delete.yml` : Deletes a virtual machine from the cluster

 Examples: